-The Early Intervention Program can help young children (birth to 3 years) who are not learning, playing, growing, talking or walking like other children their age.
-The program works with you and your family to set meaningful goals for your child and create a plan to help them meet those goals.
+The Early Intervention Program helps young children (birth to 3 years) who are not learning, playing, growing, talking or walking like other children their age.
+The program works with your family to set meaningful goals for your child and create a service plan to help your child and your family meet those goals.

 The earlier in life a child starts our program, the sooner they can learn the skills they need.

 If you have a concern about a child’s development, the Early Intervention Program can help by providing a free evaluation to find out if the child is eligible for our services.

 Our program may be right for your family, or a family you know, if a child:

 Families, doctors, and community members can make a referral by:

 Information about Early Intervention referrals for child care, health care and other providers is located on the Early Intervention: Information for Providers page.